 Speech Pathology Initial Licensure for Louisiana

-Speech language pathologists are required to meet the following criteria to obtain SLP state licensure in Louisiana
+Speech language pathologists are required to meet the following criteria to obtain SLP state licensure in Louisiana:

 1. Complete 400 clinical hours under direct supervision while working with clients who present language, speech or communication disorders.